kocsenc/nodejs-tutorme/README.md

-# tutorme-node
+# nodejs-tutorme

-The tutorme-node repository contains the server side code backend for the mobile app.
+The nodejs-tutorme repository contains the server side code backend for the mobile app.
 It is written using NodeJS, Express, and all the other bits and pieces that come with these frameworks.

 ## Instructions

 In order to run the server, you need to have `node` and `npm` installed on your system.
 Refer to the nodejs documentation for instructions on how to install nodejs to your system.

-Once you have these packages install, change your working directory to the tutorme-node project.
+Once you have these packages install, change your working directory to the nodejs-tutorme project.
 Then, run the following:

 ```sh
 $ npm install